sccn/sccn.github.io/tutorials/misc/EEGLAB_option_menu.md

 option unless you want to preserve backward compatibility with early versions of EEGLAB.

-### Folder, Matlab toolboxes, and EEG connectivity and support options
+### Folder, MATLAB toolboxes, and EEG connectivity and support options

 - The folder option is used to remember folder when reading data-sets.

 - The
-next option about using Matlab toolboxes allow to ignore such toolboxes even if they are present in the path.
+next option about using MATLAB toolboxes allow to ignore such toolboxes even if they are present in the path.
 This may be useful when your university has reached its quota in terms of toolbox users.
 In this case, the extra toolbox functions exist in the path but you may not use